afnizarnur/afnizarnur.com/src/pages/writing/growing-list-of-indonesian-designer-portfolio/index.md

 - [Ilyas Fahreza](https://ilyasf.design/index.html)

   Ilyas Fahreza is product designer at Traveloka.
+He is one of my friend with great illustration skill!

 - [Thomas Budiman](https://thebuddyman.com/)